Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 --spring.datasource.url=jdbc:postgresql://localhost:5432/alfresco \
 --spring.datasource.username=alfresco \
 --spring.datasource.password=alfresco \
+--spring.activemq.broker-url=tcp://localhost:61616?jms.useAsyncSend=true \
 --alfresco.reindex.prefixes-file=file:reindex.prefixes-file.json
 o.s.batch.core.step.AbstractStep         : Step: [reindexByIdsStep] executed in 4s952ms
 o.a.r.w.ElasticsearchRepoEventItemWriter : Total indexed documents:: 845
 o.a.r.listeners.JobLifecycleListener     : Current Status: COMPLETED
 ```

-Once the command has completed, metadata from the out-of-the-box Repository nodes will be indexed in the Elasticsearch server.
-Additionally, the Alfresco Elasticsearch Connector Live Indexer will add any new permissions and content if nodes are created, updated or deleted.
+Once the command has completed, metadata and permissions from the out-of-the-box Repository nodes will be indexed in the Elasticsearch server.
+Additionally, the Alfresco Elasticsearch Connector Live Indexer will add existing content and also the new metadata and content when nodes are created, updated or deleted.

 ## Existing Repository